 Multiple jurisdictions now regulate AI in hiring.
 NYC Local Law 144 requires annual bias audits.
 Illinois mandates candidate notification starting January 2026.
 Colorado requires impact assessments by June 2026, with penalties up to $20,000 per violation.
 The EU AI Act classifies all recruitment AI as high-risk, with enforcement beginning August 2026 and fines up to EUR 35 million.
 TA leaders should choose SOC 2 certified platforms with built-in bias prevention.

-What is an ATS vs CRM in recruiting?
+What is an ATS vs CRM?

 An ATS (Applicant Tracking System) manages active job applicants - tracking candidates who have applied to open roles through defined pipeline stages.
 A CRM (Candidate Relationship Management) system manages relationships with talent who haven’t applied yet, including passive candidates your team is nurturing for future roles.
 Modern full-stack recruiting platforms combine both: ATS workflow for active applicants and CRM capabilities for proactive sourcing outreach.
 Pin’s platform covers the full spectrum, managing candidates from first sourcing touch through signed offer in a single Kanban-style pipeline with 120+ ATS integrations.